gvolpe/gvolpe-website/source/_posts/about.md

 ### Haskell

 I do enjoy writing Haskell and I have introduced it at my current job.
 I am familiar with libraries such as `conduit`, `dhall`, `lens`, `mtl` and `servant` among others.
-I also like to contribute to OSS projects.